 There are some top-level ontologies related to disaster management, e.g. the agent oriented ontology of [Inan, Beydoun & Opper, 2015] for better indexing and retrieving “disaster management plans” in document repositories for such plans, SEMA4A [Malizia et al., 2008] (the purpose of which is to help alerting people of imminent disasters), empathi [Gaur et al., 2019] which is more general and integrates some other top-level ontologies, and POLARISCO [Elmhadhbi et al., 2021] which is a suite of ontologies formalizing and relating the terminologies and methods of various “emergency response organizations” (e.g. fire departments, police, and healthcare services) However, as of 2022, there does not appear to be any publicly accessible large content ontology about information related to disaster management, let alone KBs in which people or organizations could relate or aggregate information.
 For instance, even though [Snaprud et al., 2016] (which is also about disaster related terminologies) mentions past “massive efforts e.g. in European projects such as DISASTER (disaster-fp7.eu), SecInCoRe (www.secincore.eu), EPISECC (www.episecc.eu), or CRISP (www.crispproject.eu)”, only the second and third projects of this list have Web pages which are now accessible, and the results of these projects are not KBs but reports about planned works and advocated architectures or small models (top-level ontologies).
 Some other large projects such as the Norwegian INSITU (Sharing Incident and Threat Information for Common Situational Understanding) project (2019-2022) [Munkvold et al., 2019] focus more on terminology harmonization as well as tools for the collaborative synthesis of information in classic media (textual documents, databases, maps, ...), hence not information synthesis via KBs.
 The use of classic media make terminology harmonization useful to support lexical searches (i.e., those proposed by document editors and current Web search engines; these are not semantic searches).
 However, this harmonization is a complex task that requires committees (hence an hierarchy-based decision-making organization) and it is useful only when its guidelines are followed (which is not easy to do).
 With KBs, such a terminology harmonization is not necessary: relations of generalization or equivalence between terms within KBs or across KBs can be added in a decentralized and incremental way by each term provider or knowledge provider.
 Thanks to these relations, people can use the terms they wish and knowledge providers can do so without decreasing knowledge retrievability.

 This article distinguishes two meanings for “knowledge sharing” (KS).
-The one here called “restricted KS” is closer to data(base) sharing: it is about i) easing the exchange of structured information (KRs or structured data) between particular agents (persons, businesses or applications) that can discuss with each other to solve ambiguities or other problems, and ii) the full or efficient exploitation of those information by these particular agents, for particular applications.
+The one here called “restricted KS” is closer to data(base) sharing: it is about i) easing the exchange of structured information (KRs or structured data) between particular agents (persons, businesses or applications) that can discuss with each other to solve ambiguities or other problems, and ii) representing only information that is needed for particular applications or that can be completely or efficiently exploited by particular agents.
 The other meaning, here called “general KS”, is about people representing or relating information within or between KBs in ways that maximize the retrievability and exploitation of the information by any person and application.
 Examples of early landmark works related to general KS were Ontolingua (server, ontologies and vision) [Farquhar et al., 1997] and the still on-going above cited CYC project.
 These two meanings are unfortunately very rarely distinguished, even indirectly, including by the World Wide Web Consortium (W3C).
 Regarding KS, the W3C has a “Semantic Web vision” [Shadbolt et al., 2006] of a “Web of Linked data [W3C, 2021]”.
 As the name may suggest, and as explained in Section 2, the vision and techniques proposed for these Linked Data are mainly focused on restricted KS.
 Indeed, the W3C had to focus on the basics and convince industries of the interests of KBs over databases.
 However, after 1997 – the beginning of the popularization of the W3C visions and languages – KS was mainly learned about and operationalized via the W3C documents and languages, and thus almost all research works in KS were implicitly in restricted KS.
 Among risk/emergency management related research articles that advocate the use of KBs, most rely on the W3C approach or techniques – e.g. [Jain et al., 2021] (ontology-supported rule-based reasoning), [Dobrinkova et al., 2016] (ontology-supported access to particular databases) and [Kontopoulos et al., 2018] (ontology mainly including 38 concept types and 21 subtype relations, about some crisis management procedures).
 Previous research in risk/emergency management has not addressed general KS in these domains and is insufficient to address the distributed and large number of potentially useful sources of information for such a management.
 This insufficiency is also one reason for the above cited lack of large publicly accessible content ontologies or KBs related to disaster management.

 When applied to knowledge modeling and exploiting processes or techniques as well as rules (or constraints or data structures for them), restricted KS means representing them i) into a KB directly usable by a KR-based software for a particular application, or ii) into a KB from which a particular program can be manually or semi-automatically generated (this is model-based design/programming).
 With general KS, these process-related resources are represented and organized into an ontology where general logical specifications are incrementally (and cooperatively) specialized by more and more precise or restricted specifications, according to selected paradigms (e.g. logical, purely functional and state-based) and their associated primitives from particular logics and languages.
 Since these primitives can be defined or declared in an ontology, this one can store and organize representations that are directly translatable in particular formal languages such as programming languages.
 Thus, if software components are stored in the lower levels of such an ontology, this one may also be used as a scalable library of software components in various languages.
 Via the systematic use of specialization relations and the explicit representation of any implementation choices, general KS allows the representation of specifications that are language dependent or application dependent while still maximizing knowledge reuse and thus allowing knowledge users (not just knowledge providers) to make such choices.